NI

 LOW AVAILABILITY

 Veganism is less common in Nicaragua, and finding fully vegan options can be challenging.
 Traditional dishes often incorporate lard or other animal products.
-However, with careful planning and communication, you can still enjoy Nicaraguan cuisine.
 Focus on dishes based on rice, beans, plantains, and fresh produce.
-Gallo pinto without the egg, vigorón without the chicharrón, and various vegetable-based soups can be adapted to be vegan.
-Always double-check ingredients and preparation methods to ensure they meet your dietary requirements.
-Explain 'vegano/a' clearly to restaurant staff, emphasizing no animal products whatsoever.
+Gallo pinto without egg, vigorón without chicharrón, and vegetable-based soups can be adapted.
+Always double-check ingredients.
+Explain 'vegano/a' clearly emphasizing no animal products.

 gluten-free